sharukhsm/RandomFoodGenerator/README.md

 # RandomFoodGenerator
-You use this app to generate random meal if You Can't Decide What to Order.
+You use this app to generate random meal when you can't decide what to order.
 I used Html, css and javascript to build this app.